Hyphen-ated/RebirthItemTracker/README.md

 between different isaac games by using the tracker option, and you'd have to have multiple tracker installs to use for Antibirth vs Afterbirth+, for example.
 Normally this should not have to happen.)

+The tracker checks for updates each time you launch it, and will update itself if you allow it.
+This only works on Windows.
+You can toggle this in the options window.

+The tracker can be used on Linux or Mac, but you have to run it from source, and it can't autoupdate.
+Read "HOW TO BUILD.txt" for instructions.

 ## Tournament/Restreaming Use

 First, each competitor needs to go to the options screen, click "Let Others Watch Me", click "Get an authkey", authorize the application on twitch in the browser window that pops up, and then paste the authkey they receive into the tracker.
 After getting an authkey once, this step doesn't need to happen again.
 Don't show the authkey on stream.